pocc/pcapgraph/docs/example_output.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Use the --intersect of pcaps to find all traffic that is
 shared between them.
 Given pcaps A-F, where A and F are the endpoints, you
-can find all packets
+can find all packets that have made it from A to F and all points in between.

 .. code-block:: bash

-    pcapgraph --dir examples
+    pcapgraph --dir examples --intersect

 ----